hasura/skor/README.md

     -it sidmutha/hasura-skor:v0.1.1
 ```

-Make sure you use the appropriate database parameters and the webhook URL above.
+Make sure you use the appropriate database parameters and webhook URL above.

-Currently the program only listens on one channel called `skor`.
-All events have to be published to this channel.
-These events are then forwarded to the given webhook url.

 ## Examples